gomerser/scriv2tex/README.md

 - [x] Check external folder on project open and automatically sync on close
 5. Select the format "Plain Text" with extension "tex".
 6. Confirm the selections by pressing the "Sync" button.
-7. Change to the parent directory of the ".sync" folder where the Scrivener project was synced with and start the blocking *scriv2tex* script:
+7. Open a terminal and change to the parent directory of the ".sync" folder where the Scrivener project was synced with.
+Then start the blocking *scriv2tex* script:
 ```bash
 scriv2tex
 ```